pyer/forth/README.md

 Do not use my 'pf', unless you know what you want.
 Please visit the website for the project at http://pfe.sourceforge.net

+TRUNK
+Full pf with vocabularies

+BRANCH one_dictionary
+In this branch, pf has no search-order extensions, only on dictionary of Forth words.
+Words current, context, only, order, etc... are removed.

 Pierre BAZONNARD
 pierre.bazonnard@gmail.com